-Capturing moments that simultaneously embrace the familiar, yet reflect the overlooked or unnoticed, these works also explore the relationship between time and place.
-They are works of contemplation in which an element of duality is present, offering the viewer access to an interstitial space between movement and stillness.
+Capturing moments that simultaneously embrace the familiar, yet reflect the overlooked or unnoticed, the work explores the relationship between time and place.
+Responding to site-specific environments, Batchelor creates works of contemplation in which an element of duality is present, offering the viewer access to an interstitial space between movement and stillness.

-A recipient of the Auckland Regional Parks Residency 2013, Batchelor has exhibited widely in New Zealand in galleries, art centres and festivals and was invited to take part in the 2012 AIVA International Video Festival in Sweden.
-Batchelor graduated with a Master of Fine Arts (Hons) from Whitecliffe College of Arts and Design in 2011.
+A recipient of the Auckland Regional Parks Residency 2013, Batchelor has exhibited widely in galleries, art centres and festivals in New Zealand and more recently, internationally.
+Her work is held in public and private collections.
+Batchelor graduated Master of Fine Arts (Hons) from Whitecliffe College of Arts and Design in 2011.